 - keep the community informed through the website, social media channels, the monthly newsletter and the annual Magazine.

 The RPSO will build synergies and complementarities with all relevant EU policy networks and initiatives working on and for rural development to jointly contribute to stronger, connected, prosperous and resilient rural areas in Europe.

 How to take part in the Rural Pact

-This is the first step is to get the latest information on the Rural Pact.
-Over 1200 organisations and individuals had joined by the autumn of 2022.
+This is the first step to get the latest information on the Rural Pact.
+Over 2 000 organisations and individuals had joined by the October 2023.

 The second step is to take action.
 All Rural Pact community members are encouraged to explain how they want to act for rural areas.
 The idea is to identify actions that are specific and time-bound and can help achieve one or more of the Rural Pact objectives.
 A monitoring system will be designed to follow up on their implementation.